Nick Curran

 Me

-I’m an Irish-Colombian Minnesotan forever enjoying my extremely mid thirties, born in Edina and raised in the suburbs of West Saint Paul and Mendota Heights.
+I'm an Irish-Colombian Minnesotan forever enjoying my extremely late thirties, born in Edina and raised in the suburbs of West Saint Paul and Mendota Heights.
 My early education was found in the finest public schools of the area.
 After high school, I studied at the University of Minnesota, graduating from their Carlson School of Management with a BSB in MIS.
 Later I earned my MS in Software Engineering from the University of St. Thomas.

 TCOB